 Sun screen will not prevent you tanning; it will offer some protection so you avoid sun burn and excessive skin damage.
 However, this is assuming you pick a sun screen with a suitable SPF.

 Sun block is different to sun screen – as its name suggests, sun block is designed to avoid any skin damage by totally blocking UV radiation (and therefore tanning).

 It is a myth that sunburn will fade into a tan.
-Sunburn is visible damaged blood vessels on the surface of the skin, and should be avoided at all costs due to the risks involved.
+Sunburn is the visible damaged blood vessels on the surface of the skin, and should be avoided at all costs due to the risks involved.
 Sunburn can lead to sun spots, skin inelasticity, and skin cancer.
 So, how can we avoid sun burn?